 - Collect, disseminate and help fishing communities use data for decision-making

 - Advance coastal fishing communities’ inclusion in financial and market opportunities to increase household resilience

 - Mobilize public and private investment in coastal fisheries and marine natural resources

 - Enact policy to promote and sustain a community-based management approach

 Where We Work

-Fish Forever operates across 10 priority countries on four continents that together hold a third of the world’s coral reefs and nearly half the global coverage of mangroves, and whose coastal people are highly dependent on fish for food and income.
+Fish Forever operates in eight countries on four continents that together hold almost a third of the world’s coral reefs and nearly half the global coverage of mangroves, and whose coastal people are highly dependent on fish for food and income.